Which of the following are the main products of the Krebs Cycle? | Channels for Pearson+

 1

-Understand the Krebs Cycle: The Krebs Cycle, also known as the Citric Acid Cycle, is a series of chemical reactions used by all aerobic organisms to generate energy through the oxidation of acetate derived from carbohydrates, fats, and proteins into carbon dioxide.
+Understand that the Krebs Cycle, also known as the Citric Acid Cycle, is a series of chemical reactions used by all aerobic organisms to generate energy through the oxidation of acetate derived from carbohydrates, fats, and proteins into carbon dioxide.

-Identify the main products: The main products of the Krebs Cycle are ATP (adenosine triphosphate), NADH (nicotinamide adenine dinucleotide), and FADH2 (flavin adenine dinucleotide).
-These molecules are crucial for storing and transferring energy within cells.
+Recognize that the main purpose of the Krebs Cycle is to produce high-energy electron carriers, which are used in the electron transport chain to generate ATP.

-Recognize the role of ATP: ATP is the primary energy carrier in cells.
-It is produced in small amounts during the Krebs Cycle and is used to power various cellular processes.
+Identify the main products of the Krebs Cycle: ATP, NADH, and FADH2.
+These molecules are crucial for cellular respiration as they carry electrons to the electron transport chain.

-Understand the role of NADH and FADH2: NADH and FADH2 are electron carriers that store energy used to produce ATP in the electron transport chain, a subsequent step in cellular respiration.
+Note that carbon dioxide is also produced as a byproduct of the Krebs Cycle, but it is not a high-energy molecule like ATP, NADH, or FADH2.

-Eliminate incorrect options: Carbon dioxide and water are byproducts of cellular respiration, not the main products of the Krebs Cycle.
-Glucose and oxygen are reactants in cellular respiration, and pyruvate and lactate are involved in glycolysis and fermentation, not the Krebs Cycle.
+Eliminate the incorrect options: Pyruvate and lactate are involved in anaerobic respiration, glucose and oxygen are reactants in cellular respiration, and carbon dioxide and water are final products of cellular respiration, not specifically the Krebs Cycle.

 Watch next